The Grower’s Guide to Plant Sap Analysis

 Tissue testing is an inexpensive and time-tested technique with established crop targets for almost every major horticultural crop.

 I like to say “the plant doesn’t lie”.
 No matter what is happening in the soil or environment, the leaves tell the final story of nutrient status.
-A tissue test digests 100% of the leaves and tells you the levels of each essential nutrient.
+A tissue test measures 100% of the nutrients up-taken in the leaves to that point in time.

 Tissue tests are fairly easy to interpret and usually guide nutrient management better than any other tool in the toolbox, including soil tests.